boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 ```

 By default, `temporal_rs` will use a compiled time zone data provider
 that compiles the time zone data into the binary.
+If you prefer to

-Currently, we do not have a way to select certain provider's via feature
+use the file system time zone database or a zoneinfo64 resource bundle,
-flag, but a provider can be selected by setting `no-default-features`
+you can disable the compiled time zone data by setting `default-features = false`;
-and importing the preferred provider from `timezone_provider` for the
+you can import your preferred provider from the `timezone_provider` crate,
-API's that require time zone data.
+then provide it to any API that requires a time zone provider.

 For instance, to use the `FsTzdbProvider`, your `Cargo.toml` would look
 like the following.